jpthiele/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 * 24 October, Topic of the month: Networking session
 * 28 November, Topic of the month: 2024 Retrospective

 - **Mentoring for Instructors and Helpers before a workshop**: Some members of the African instructor community are willing to host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.
 If you are available to meet with an instructor/helper team before they run a workshop to answer any questions they may have or to help them prepare for the lessons they will be teaching, please get in touch via [our email](mailto:admin-afr&#64;carpentries.org).
-We can pair you up with a team at a time and date that will suit you.
+We can pair you up with a team at a time and date that works best for you.

 - Angelique Trusler, the African Capacity Development Manager, is ready to help you with any questions about running **Carpentries workshops** or any other ways you can get involved with **The Carpentries in Africa**!
 Contact her at [admin-afr@carpentries.org](mailto:admin-afr@carpentries.org)